 18.33.050 Combination proposals.

-When an accessory dwelling unit is proposed in conjunction with another proposal for which city approval is required under this code, the following options apply:
+When an accessory dwelling unit or junior accessory dwelling unit is proposed in conjunction with another proposal for which city approval is required under this code, the following options apply:

 A. The applicant is encouraged to submit the accessory dwelling unit and other proposal(s) for combined review by the city.
 If the applicant makes this election, he or she voluntarily forgoes the streamlining procedures described in Section 18.33.020.

 B. The applicant may elect to have the city process the accessory dwelling unit separately from the other proposal(s).
 If the applicant makes this election, the streamlining procedures described in Section 18.33.020 would apply to the accessory dwelling unit proposal after the applicant obtains city approval for the other proposal(s).

-18.33.060 Converted parking.
+For either option, the certificate of occupancy for the accessory dwelling unit shall not be issued before the certificate of occupancy for the primary dwelling unit.

-When a private garage, carport, or covered parking structure is demolished or converted in conjunction with the construction of an accessory dwelling unit, the spaces contained in such structures shall be replaced to the extent they are required to meet the numerical parking requirements in Chapter 18.36.
-The replacement spaces may be located in any configuration on the same lot as the accessory dwelling unit, including, but not limited to, enclosed spaces, unenclosed spaces, or tandem spaces, or by the use of mechanical automobile parking lifts; provided, that the spaces and driveway comply with the requirements found in Sections 18.06.040(D) and (E), to the extent those requirements do not conflict with this chapter.
-18.33.070 Conformance with certified local coastal program.
+18.33.060 Conformance with certified local coastal program.

-New accessory dwelling units shall conform to all applicable requirements of the city’s local coastal program, the zoning code, this chapter, and any existing coastal development permit, including that the proposed accessory dwelling unit will not adversely impact any coastal resources including any of the following:
+New accessory dwelling units and junior accessory dwelling units shall conform to all applicable requirements of the city’s local coastal program, the zoning code, this chapter, and any existing coastal development permit, including that the proposed accessory dwelling unit will not adversely impact any coastal resources including any of the following:

 A. Environmentally sensitive habitat areas, or significant vegetation such as native trees, vegetation, riparian areas, wetlands, riparian or wetland buffers or visually prominent tree stands as designated in the local coastal program or the zoning code.